e18e/framework-tracker/packages/docs/src/content/docs/methodology.md

 - Step 4: Install dependencies?: `yes`
 - Step 5: Initialize a new git repository?: `No`

+#### SvelteKit

+Installed using the CLI

+- Step 1: `pnpm dlx sv create .`
+- Step 2: Which template would you like?: `SvelteKit minimal`
+- Step 3: Add type checking with TypeScript?: `Yes, using TypeScript syntax`
+- Step 4: What would you like to add to your project?: `sveltekit-adapter`
+- Step 5: Which SvelteKit adapter would you like to use?: `node`
+- Step 6: Which package manager do you want to install dependencies with?: `pnpm`

+#### SolidStart

+Installed using the CLI.
+The SolidStart version selected in the generator matches the framework version tracked by the starter project.

+- Step 1: `pnpm create solid .`
+- Step 2: What type of project would you like to create?: `SolidStart`
+- Step 3: Which version of SolidStart?: `v1 (stable)`
+- Step 4: Use Typescript?: `Yes`
+- Step 5: Which template would you like to use?: `basic`
+- Step 6: Install dependencies: `pnpm install`

 ### Dependency Counts

 - Production and development dependency counts come from each starter package's